Returning Home After a Flooding

-- As your begin clean up, set priorities.
-You likely cannot complete clean up in one day, so focus on the most important tasks first and but don’t overexert yourself.
+- As you begin clean up, set priorities.
+You likely cannot completely clean up in one day, so focus on the most important tasks first and but don’t overexert yourself.

 - Watch children and keep them safe at all times.
 Children should not be left alone in disaster areas and should never be allowed to play in damaged buildings.

 - Inspect your home’s foundation, stairs, roof, and chimney for any structural damage.

 - If you are unsure if your home is safe, don’t go in.
 Wait and have your home inspected by a professional before entering.